sbagdat/learn-front-end/README.md

 # Learn Front-End with Projects

 These project aims to teach front-end basics.
-I'm using it to teach my students.
+I have been using them to teach my students.
 You can freely use it for educational purposes.

 ## Beginner